Do you want to learn how to start a blog?

 - Choosing the perfect topic for your blog and finding your blog’s name

-- Purchasing your Web hosting to get your blog online
+- Purchasing your Web hosting plan to get your blog online

 - Designing your blog with a WordPress theme along with installing the essential plugins